-• collaboration within and between isolated communities in BC.
+- Collaboration within and between isolated communities in BC.

-Since the goal is improving literacy, the Write to Read BC libraries offer books, computers and furniture in support of learning programs.
+Since one goal is improving literacy, the Write to Read BC libraries offer books, computers and furniture in support of learning programs.
 As well, libraries serve as gathering places that can be used to reinforce Indigenous cultural activities including language revitalization.
 Of course, they may also offer remote attendance to courses and conferences by Internet.

 Impact stories about Write to Read BC partnerships

-• Assessing the impact of Write to Read BC — August 6, 2025
+- Assessing the impact of Write to Read BC — August 31, 2025

-An independent researcher is evaluating the long-term impacts and community perspectives of the Write to Read BC Project, at our request.
+An independent researcher is evaluating the long-term impacts and community perspectives of the Write to Read BC Project, at its request.
 Working closely with Indigenous leaders, educators, and community members, this research “will culminate in an assessment report that will guide the re-framing and Indigenization of the Write to Read BC Project.”

-• Saving education in Gitsegukla: video — April 19, 2024
+- Saving education in Gitsegukla: video — April 19, 2024

 When Gitsegukla elementary school principal Louise Ormerod talks about her school’s journey from failure to success—not just for the Kindergarten to Grade 7 students, but also for adult learners in the community—Write to Read BC gets part of the credit.